Sussex-Neuroscience/NL-glow-worm/README.md

 ![Trackball schematics](figures/Trackball_set-up_general_whitebackground.png)

 **Figure 1: Schematics of trackball and stimulation set-up for glow-worms.** A tethered male glow-worm walks on top of a polystyrene ball supported by an air cushion which seats on a custom 3D printed support (gray).
 As the insect walks, the ball moves beneath it and its movements are recorded by two optical mice sensors (dark green).
 Each optical mouse is connected to an Arduino Due, in turn connected to a USB port.
 The glow-worm is presented with light stimuli through LEDs (light green) fixed to a custom 3D printed array (yellow) that surrounds ~ 180° of the insect's lateral visual field.
 The LEDs are attached to a controller, in turn connected to a USB port.
+The information from the LEDs and optical mice are recorded with Arduino IDE and saved with Bonsai software.

 ### Tethering